What Is Medication Management?

 What Types of Medication Management Are Available at CRG?

-CRG’s psychiatrists are physicians who see children, adolescents, and adults.
+CRG’s psychiatrists and psychiatric nurse practitioners see children, adolescents, and adults.
 Treatment typically begins with a mental status examination.
 The psychiatrist considers factors such as appearance, attitude, behavior, mood, speech, and thought processes to determine the client’s current state of mind.
 When this information is combined with the patient’s medical history and presenting concerns, the psychiatrist can make an accurate diagnosis and formulate an individualized treatment plan for that person.

 Before medication is decided upon, the psychiatrist fully educates the patient (and the family, when treating a child or adolescent) regarding the potential risks and benefits of multiple treatment options as well as no treatment.
 The psychiatrist works with the patient to determine which medications will be most effective while minimizing potential side effects.
 The frequency of follow-up appointments varies from weeks to months depending on the type, severity, and stability of each patient’s condition and his/her response to the prescribed medication.
 CRG’s psychiatrists are uniquely positioned to collaborate with other CRG providers and professionals outside the practice to coordinate the best overall care, with the patient’s signed consent.